 - Redis server

-- Elasticsearch for searching for Magento Commerce Cloud 2.2 and later
+- Elasticsearch for searching for Cloud for Adobe Commerce 2.2 and later

-Magento Commerce Cloud currently supports the following services: PHP, MySQL (MariaDB), Elasticsearch (Magento 2.2.x and later), Redis, and RabbitMQ.
+Cloud for Adobe Commerce currently supports the following services: PHP, MySQL (MariaDB), Elasticsearch (Magento 2.2.x and later), Redis, and RabbitMQ.

 Each service runs in a separate, secure container.
 Containers are managed together in the project.
 Some services are standard, such as the following: